b-hayes/b-hayes/public/articles/2026-07-09-wayland-wont-let-you-fix-it.md

 That's the whole thing.
 Not "Wayland is hard."
 Wayland decided, for me, that the problem it made for me isn't mine to solve.

 I'm not fixing it.
 I'm managing it.

+## Epilogue: the tape drawer

+I've now duct-taped a $5,000 laptop.
+Twice.
+Two different machines, two different operating systems, two completely unrelated reasons.

+The first was a MacBook.
+The machined aluminium edge was so sharp it left red marks in my wrists, so I ran a strip of tape along the one part of a "perfect" unibody that actually touches a human.
+The second is this one — taping off the top of the trackpad, because the software that used to let me set a deadzone decided I shouldn't be allowed to have one.

+Different company, different OS, different decade.
+Same story both times: the gear was designed by people so sure they'd nailed it that the only way to make it fit an actual body was two dollars of hardware-store tape — and both times the official line was that *I* was holding it wrong.

+The tape isn't the joke.
+The tape's the receipt.